Citizen Stream Monitoring Program

 - Water quality assessment and impairment determination

-Transparency tube readings are good predictors of the turbidity (cloudiness) of the water.
+Transparency readings are good predictors of the turbidity (cloudiness) of the water.
 CSMP transparency data are used to assess the condition of MN streams under the Federal Clean Water Act.
 When a stream transparency reading is below 20 centimeters, the state limit, or “standard” for turbidity is exceeded:

 Turbidity/Transparency -- Statewide